hectorsosajr/BigSqlRunner/README.md

 ### MORE INFORMATION ###
 In order to know further details, please go the web address (https://bigsqlrunner.codeplex.com/) or contact me via blog (http://dotnetmagazines.wordpress.com/)

+### UPDATES ###

+This fork now contains the old interactive mode, and a true command-line mode.
+To call up the old behavior please use -interactive.

+## Parameters

+**connectionstring** - The connection string to the server we want to execute the script on.

+**sqlfile** - The T-SQL script to be run.

+**logfilepath** - The path to the logfile that you want to store information on.
+Exclude this parameter if you don't want a log file.